feos-org/feos/README.md

 ## Properties and phase equilibria

 The crate makes use of [generalized (hyper-) dual numbers](https://github.com/itt-ustutt/num-dual) to generically calculate exact partial derivatives from Helmholtz energy equations of state.
 The derivatives are used to calculate
-- **properties**,
-- **critical points**,
+- **equilibrium properties** (pressure, heat capacity, fugacity, and *many* more),
+- **transport properties** (viscosity, thermal conductivity, diffusion coefficients) using the entropy scaling approach
-- and **phase equilibria**.
+- **critical points** and **phase equilibria** for pure components and mixtures.

-In addition to that, utilities are provided to assist in the handling of **parameters** for both molecular equations of state and (homosegmented) group contribution methods.
-Mainly as a simple test case, a **cubic** equation of state is published as part of this crate.
-Implementations of more sophisticated models can be found in the [feos](https://github.com/feos-org/feos) repository.
+In addition to that, utilities are provided to assist in the handling of **parameters** for both molecular equations of state and (homosegmented) group contribution methods and for the generation of phase diagrams for pure components and binary mixtures.

-For information on how to implement your own equation of state, check out the [documentation](https://feos-org.github.io/feos/rustguide/index.html).

 ## Classical density functional theory